TimeWalkOrg/external-package-manager/README.md

 [![GitHub release](https://img.shields.io/github/release/TimeWalkOrg/external-package-manager.svg)]()
 # External Package Manager (EPM)
-A simple asset package manager for Unity3d that is integrated in the editor and requires no external dependencies or runtime.
+EPM is a simple asset package manager for Unity3d that is integrated in the editor and requires no external dependencies or runtime.
 EPM allows a project to specify dependencies on remotely hosted [Unity Asset Packages](https://docs.unity3d.com/Manual/AssetPackages.html) in a JSON config file (`Assets/packages.json`).
 This makes it easier to split a large project into multiple reusable projects with minimal setup, and allows open-source Unity projects to depend on third-party assets without making them part of the project source code.

 EPM also supports bulk-exporting of packages and (eventually) package upload to S3.